FarronF/limerick-council-meetings/meetings/2020/07/20-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 15th June 2020.md

 ***of the dog waste bins and the frequency of emptying.***

-**REPLY*:*** There are two dog wardens employed by Limerick City and County Council who cover all--- 5
+**REPLY*:*** There are two dog wardens employed by Limerick City and County Council who cover all
+---
+5

 of the City and County.
 A total of seven fines were issued for dog fouling in the Metropolitan District